The Czech Republic is a civil law country with four primary forms for nongovernmental, not-for-profit organizations (NGOs):

 F. Discrimination

 The Czech Constitution explicitly prohibits discrimination based on, inter alia, sex, race, skin color, language, religion, political or other persuasion, national or social origin, or belonging to a national or ethnic minority (Article 3(1), Constitutional Act).
 Associations are explicitly prohibited from engaging in any activity that denies or restricts the civil rights of individuals because of their nationality, sex, race, origin, political opinions, or religious affiliation (Article 4(a), Law on Associations).
-According to leading Czech experts, due to the supremacy of constitutional laws over all other legislation, these provisions preclude a private school or other educational institution, as well as any other subject of the law, from discriminating based on race or ethnicity.
+As it follows from the supremacy of constitutional laws over all other legislation, the Czech Constitution precludes a private school or other educational institution operated as a PBC, as well as any other subject of the law, from discriminating based on gender, race, ethnicity, or sexual orientation.

 G. Control of Organization

-Legal entities may not establish citizens’ associations in the Czech Republic, although they may join associations as members (Article 2(2), Law on Associations).
-The Czech Constitution guarantees that foreign persons (natural and legal) have the same rights under Czech law as Czech persons (Article 42(1), Constitutional Act).
-Therefore, foreign individuals may found associations under Czech law.
+Legal entities may not establish citizens’ associations in the Czech Republic, although they may join these associations as members (Article 2(2), Law on Associations).
+However, there are separate legal forms for associations of legal entities, as specified by the Civil Code.
+The Czech Constitution guarantees that foreign persons (natural and legal) have the same basic political rights under Czech law as Czech citizens (Article 42(1), Constitutional Act), unless the Constitution specifically limits a right to citizens, such as the establishment of political parties and political movements and the right to be elected to the Czech Parliament.
+Therefore, foreign individuals may found an NPO, in any form under Czech law.
 Foreign natural and legal persons are explicitly allowed to establish foundations and funds (Article 3(2)(b), Law on Foundations) and PBCs (Article 4(2), Law on PBCs).
+Citizens of member states of the European Union are basically treated in most circumstances with respect to business and civil rights issues as state citizens of the Czech Republic, with the exception of rights to elect and be elected to the Parliament and to be employed in the army, police and several other specific professions, as allowed by EU law.

 The Law on Foundations limits interlocking control with other organizations.
 No one who has been a beneficiary of a foundation or fund may serve on the organization’s board of directors.
-Nor may such a person serve as a member of a statutory or controlling body of a legal entity that has received funds from the foundation/fund as part of its statutory activities (Article 11(4), Law on Foundations).
-Similar restrictions apply to PBCs (Article 10(3), Law on PBCs).
-Until 2002, the law required two-thirds of the trustees of a PBC to be citizens of the Czech Republic, but Act No. 208/2002 removed this requirement.
+Nor may such a person serve as a member of a statutory or controlling body of a legal entity that has received funds from the foundation or fund as part of its statutory activities (Article 11(4), Law on Foundations).
+There are no restrictions on the membership of foreigners in associations or in the governing bodies of foundations, funds and public benefit corporations.

 V. Tax Laws